kanchi12P/ToDoList/README.md

 # ToDoList

+A backend encorporated web application to save all your tasks.

+* Created by - Kanchi Pardhi (Roll no. - 200001032)

 ## How To run on your Local system?

 1. Install node.js server from <code>https://nodejs.org/en/download/</code> if you don,t have it on your system.